buddha216g/CarND-MPC-Project/README.md

 ## The Model

-Kinematic models was used.
+Kinematic model was used.
 These are simplifications of dynamic models that ignore tire forces, gravity, and mass.

 [x,y,ψ,v] is the state of the vehicle, Lf is a physical characteristic of the vehicle, and [δ,a] are the actuators, or control inputs, to our system.
 State changes over time based on the previous state and current actuator inputs are defined by the equatiions below.